pycontribs/pyrax/docs/cloud_blockstorage.md

     [<CloudBlockStorageSnapshot created_at=2012-11-09T17:17:19.000000, display_description=, display_name=Daily Snapshot, id=32af1cce-6b03-4a28-b09d-905844edeecf, size=111, status=creating, volume_id=c1b05ede-54bf-46e0-9bd3-bf1946c5b485>]

+To get a listing of all snapshots for a specific volume `vol`, run:

+    print vol.list_snapshots()

+This will also return a list of `CloudBlockStorageSnapshot` objects.

 ## Deleting Snapshots
 There are two ways to delete a snapshot you no longer need.
 For the example below, assume that `snap` is an instance of `CloudBlockStorageSnapshot`: